amynic/AINights/bonus-content.md

 ![Application Shutdown](docs-images/application-shutdown.JPG)

-# Task: Microsoft Power Apps
+# Task C: Microsoft Power Apps
 ## Creating a front end application to take a picture of a dog and analyse it

 > NOTE: you must use your organizational account to use PowerApps.
 As this may become an issue